-“It’s possible that two years from now, the faculty will feel quite a bit different about the cancellation than they do today,” he said.
+“It’s possible that two years from now, the (University of California) faculty will feel quite a bit different about the cancellation than they do today,” said Mr Anderson, who serves on an Elsevier advisory board.
 “But as of now, I don’t think we really even know much about how they feel about it today.”

 Print headline: California’s press against Elsevier inspires interest